A great PPC campaign can make a huge difference for your business.

 Send the wrong adverts to the wrong people at the wrong stages of your marketing funnel.

-All of these issues mean that you your PPC campaign doesn’t work.
+All of these issues mean that your campaign doesn’t work.

-Bad PPC agencies set up basic campaigns.
+Inexperienced or misaligned PPC experts set up basic campaigns.
 Sure, they’ll build ad groups and get some ads online.

 But they won’t get results.